-No significant restrictions exist on the ability of joint ventures and associated companies to transfer funds by way of dividends, loan repayments, prepayments or otherwise.
-Also, there are no significant unrecognized commitments with joint ventures and associates as at 31 December 2021 and 2020 that could give rise to future cash or other resource outflows, such as: contributions of funds or resources, loan or financial support commitments, commitments to acquire an interest in the associate or joint venture from another party.
-However, as of December 2021, the Company has commitments to lend \$933 as lender to Promotora de Proyectos S.A. with a term of 18 months and a rate of 9% EAR, of which \$890 has been disbursed as of 31 December.
+There are no significant restrictions on the ability of joint ventures and associated companies to transfer funds for dividends, loan repayments, prepayments, or others.
+Also, there are no significant unrecognized commitments with joint ventures and associated companies as of 31 December 2022 and 31 December 2021 that may result in future cash outflows or other resources, such as: contribution of funds or resources, commitments for loans or financial support, commitments to acquire interests in the associate or joint venture from another party; however, as of 31 December 2022 the Company has disbursed \$1,273 through a mutual agreement to Promotora de Proyectos S.A., which was impaired due to the process of liquidation of the company, which was impaired due to the liquidation process of the company, \$10 of said impaired amount was recovered by way of dation of payment and the balance held in receivables was written-off.